John Tischke admires space cowboy culture

 Phase 1: Research

-I began my research in the rare books collections of the John M. Olin Library, and quickly found myself drawn to woodcut typefaces in the ATF archives and the Rob Roy Kelly collection.
+I began my research in the rare books collections of the John M. Olin Library, and quickly became drawn to the woodcut typefaces of the ATF archives and the Rob Roy Kelly collection.
 Some of what I discovered can be seen here.

-I ultimately landed on Aldine Expanded.
+Ultimately, I chose to revive Aldine Expanded.
 It was a chunky, reverse-contrast typeface produced by William H. Page & Co. in 1870.
 I liked its heft, I liked its goofiness, I liked its nearly complete character set.

 I would look to Aldine Expanded as well as its predecessors (the Antique and Clarendon styles), its contemporaries (Aldine and Aldine Ornamented), and its successors (Nick Sherman’s Brylski, Buffalo, and various modern revivals) as important reference points throughout the development of Phaser.